Ice3man543/MalScan/README.md

 Simply run with the name of file you want to check.

 ![tool_in_action](https://raw.githubusercontent.com/Ice3man543/MalScan/master/usage_example.png)

 ### Development

 Want to contribute?
 Great!

-You can add more services or recommend any changes to the existing ones.
+You can add more featrues or recommend any changes to the existing ones.
 Any kind of help is appreciated.

 License
 ----